MicrosoftDocs/memdocs/windows-365/enterprise/report-cloud-pc-recommendations.md

 ## Insights by device tab

-Recommendatinos for specific Cloud PCs are shown on this tab.
+Recommendations for specific Cloud PCs are shown on this tab.
 Only Cloud PCs with some level of user utilization have details on the CPU and RAM used.
 Select a Cloud PC to see more information and an explanation of the recommendation.

 The report shows the following columns: